alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ---

-Technical details:

-for the implementation of GDI object RAII wrappers I found it useful to define a little **type list** class template,
+For the implementation of GDI object RAII wrappers I found it useful to define a little **type list** class template,

 in *[part-05/code/.include/cpp/util.hpp](part-05/code/.include/cpp/util.hpp)*: